nelsonaloysio/networkx-temporal/docs/source/examples/metrics.rst

 -----------------------

 The :func:`~networkx_temporal.TemporalGraph.temporal_order` and :func:`~networkx_temporal.TemporalGraph.temporal_size` functions
-return the total unique nodes and edges:
+return the number of unique nodes and edges:

 .. code-block:: python